Rfun-dev/workshop_motion_slice/README.md

 # Workshop Motion Slice

-I want to share a project that I have done to complite the Intership Motion assignment
+I want to share a project that I have done to complete the Intership Motion assignment